maxtaylordavies/feedback-DT/README.md

 Implementing any particular type of agent/model then mostly consists of overriding the `_forward`, `_compute_loss` and `get_action` methods.

 The file `agent/fdt/base.py` contains an `Agent` implementation for the feedback decision transformer.
 This is the file that contains almost all the relevant logic for the actual FDT model.
-The files `agent/fdt/atari.py` and `agent/fdt/minigrid.py` contain slightly specialised versions for use with Atari and Minigrid/BabyAI environments respectively.
-At the time of writing, the only difference is the details of the CNN used to embed image observations.
+The file `agent/fdt/minigrid.py` contain the version of the agent for use with Minigrid/BabyAI environments.
+In the future, we may add additional subclasses to `agent/fdt/` for other types of environment.

 ### Dataset
 The `CustomDataset` class (`dataset/custom_dataset.py`) essentially represents an interface to a collection of `hdf5` files on disk, where each file contains some number of recorded steps.
 Each step consists of the elements (mission, observation, action, reward, feedback, truncated, terminated).
-A new `CustomDataset` can be created either from existing DQN replay data (e.g. for Atari), or from entirely new data, sampled from some specified policy (or randomly).
+A new `CustomDataset` can be created by sampling from some specified policy (or randomly).
 Once a `CustomDataset` has been created and saved to disk (across some number of sharded files), we can sample data from it using the following three methods:

 ### Collator
 The `Collator` (`src/collator/collator.py`) basically functions as an intermediary between a `CustomDataset` and an `Agent`, for the purposes of training: it samples batches of data from the `CustomDataset`, and packages them as inputs to be processed by the `Agent`.
 To create a collator, you pass in a dataset object and a bunch of optional args: